Edit Blog Post

 Even the bus stops have neonlights!

 I arrived in Dunhuang this morning and it is easily the coldest place I have ever been to.
 My fingers froze during the 500m walk from the train station to the taxi and bus stand.
 Once again, good old winter has meant thant anything recommnedd in the LP by way of hostels, hotels or restaurants is closed.
-They should have two editions, a sumer one (which could just be the normal edition) and then a winter one, where they remove 90% of the thing recommended in the book.
+They should have two editions, a sumer one (which could just be the normal edition) and then a winter one, where they remove 90%!o(MISSING)f the thing recommended in the book.
 This meant that finding an actual dorm room was impossible and once again I am in a hotel, paying more than I wanted to but at least it is heated.